Teacher Training Courses

 1. The Teaching Programme – “Methods for Teaching Dyslexics”

-This Teaching Course is run annually during the last three weeks of the July.
+This Teaching Course is run annually during the last three weeks of July.

 The programme is based on the work of Dr. Samuel Orton, Anna Gillingham and Bessie Stillman.
 According to Dr. Orton, a major hurdle in learning to read is the necessity of establishing a firm and consistent association between a visually presented symbol and it's auditory component.
 Orton advocated the use of all sensory pathways to reinforce weak memory patterns and to strengthen all pathways.